-The Queen Elizabeth, accompanied by destroyers HMS Mohawk, HMS Punjabi, HMS Fortune, and HMS Foxhound, heads out of the Clyde.
-While the cover story is that she is heading for Southampton, in reality she is going to New York.
+Liner Queen Elizabeth, accompanied by destroyers HMS Mohawk, HMS Punjabi, HMS Fortune, and HMS Foxhound, heads out of the Clyde.
+While the cover story is that she is heading for Southampton, in reality, she is going to New York.

 U-29 (Kapitänleutnant Otto Schuhart) lays mines in the Bristol Channel.